 A few days ago social media was alight with ladies outing men who had done wrong by them or their friends or their friends' friends.

-I think to handle rape, you do not handle rape.
-You start by recognising the wider perspective of everything from, these days, cyber stalking to sexual harassment to sexual assault.
+I think to handle rape, you don't handle rape.
+You start by recognizing the wider perspective of everything from, these days, cyberstalking to sexual harassment to sexual assault.
 A rapist does not jump out of the box, out of the blue, they probably go through a progression of unwanted sexual behavior before one day, boom!

 In conversations on twitter, you could see disturbing confusion about what is and what is not acceptable in our social interactions.

 What constitutes consent was an interesting discussion, but I think it put a lot of onus on the objective of a person's desire to set the boundaries of what constitutes admissible behavior.
 Which is ok but isn't there a case for a certain level of common decency, a baseline of behavior if you like, that frames our relationships?

 It may be asking for too much.
 In the murky and ambivalent world of male-female interactions, there are a lot of influences that colour how we relate to the opposite sex.